 Fate of the Pilot

-In early May 1942, Brown was taken to Abau Island where he met Japanese Prisoner Of War (POW) Yoshimitsu Maeda pilot of A6M2 Zero 1575 who force landed on April 28, 1942 in the same area.
-Both men and the wreckage of the Zero were transported aboard the MV Matoma to Port Moresby.
-Brown returned to duty with his squadron during early May 1942.
+In early May 1942, Brown was taken to Abau Island where he met Japanese Prisoner Of War (POW) PO3c Yoshimitsu Maeda pilot A6M2 Zero 1575 who force landed April 28, 1942 in the same area.
+Both men and the wreckage of his Zero were transported aboard the MV Matoma to Port Moresby.
+During early May 1942, Brown returned to duty with his squadron.

 After locating the Airacobra, an improvised hoist was constructed from the trunks of coconut palms and used to lift the wreck, since their A-frame was lost at sea.
 About 100 natives were used to tow the Airacobra to a clearing and an improvised runway was marked on the beach.